shtukas/nyx/README.md

-Catalyst is a [personal information management system](https://en.wikipedia.org/wiki/Personal_information_management) and is made of a collection of app: Calendar, InFlightControlSystem, Lucille, Nyx, and Wave.
+Catalyst is a Todo management system and is made of a collection of apps: Calendar, InFlightControlSystem, Lucille and Wave.